kidGodzilla/tiny-query/README.md

 ```

+### Demo

+Open your browser's inspect tool (such as the Chrome console).
+The script has been included on this page!

 ### What's missing

 By default, `$.ajax` is not supported.
 However, if you first include the `reqwest` library, it will be included as `$.ajax`.